 "We knew what had to be done.
 How to do it in 10 years was never addressed before the announcement was made.
 But quite simply, we considered the program a number of phases." —Dr. Maxime A. Faget, Chief Engineer & Designer of the Apollo command and lunar modules

 When faced with an extraordinarily complex project, Apollo's program leaders broke it down into much smaller steps and focused on attaining each one.
 They set a series of milestones: phase 1 was to fly to the moon, phase 2 was to orbit the moon, phase 3 was to land an unmanned craft on the moon, and so on.
-They organized all their work and measured their progress around these set milestones.
+They organized all their service structures and measured their progress around these set milestones.
 Had they immediately set their sights on a full-fledged lunar landing, history may have turned out very different.